lanl/spatter/README.md

    - ranklist is set to a constant of 1 for 8 different runs (8 single-GPU runs)
    - boundarylist is set to reasonable defaults for throughput experiments (specifies the maximum value of a pattern index, limiting the size of the data array)
    - sizelist is set to reasonable defaults for throughput experiments (specifies the size of the pattern to truncate at)
+   - countlist is set to reasonable defaults to control the number of gathers/             scatters performed by an experiment.
+This is the parameter that is varied to perform       throughput experiments.
 5. Attempts to build Spatter on CPU with CMake, GCC, and MPI and on GPU with CMake and nvcc
-   - You will need CMake, GCC, and MPI loaded into your environment for the CPU build (include them in your modules/cpu.mod)
+   - You will need CMake, GCC, and MPI loaded into your environment for the CPU build (include them in your `modules/cpu.mod`)
-   - You will need CMake, cuda, and nvcc loaded into your environment for the GPU build (include them in your modules/gpu.mod)
+   - You will need CMake, cuda, and nvcc loaded into your environment for the GPU build (include them in your `modules/gpu.mod`)

 ### Running a Scaling Experiment